1901 PRINCIPLES OF ACCOUNTING I (3 hours)

 A study of sales management issues in both traditional and electronic environments, to include planning and implementing sales strategies; developing and leading the sales organization; budgeting and statistical analysis.
 Prerequisites: MGT 1902.

 3502 MARKETING RESEARCH (3 hours)

-A study of techniques and methodologies of market research, including case method and computer simulation.
-Prerequisite: MKT 3120.
+A study of techniques and methodologies of market research, including case method and/or computer simulation.
+Prerequisite: MKT 1902.

 3990 STRATEGIC MARKETING (3 hours)

 An integrative capstone course examining strategic and operational marketing issues in both traditional and electronic environments.
-Simulations and gaming models are utilized to translate strategies into current operational plans.
+Computer simulations and gaming models are utilized to translate strategies into current operational plans.
 Prerequisite: MKT 3502.